 Because cryptlib functions identically across all supported environments, it’s possible to perform application development in a fully-featured environment such as Windows or Unix and when the application is complete and tested, move it to the embedded security system.
 This flexibility greatly reduces the amount of time that needs to be spent with embedded system debuggers or in-circuit emulators since most of the development and code testing can be done on the host system of choice.
 See the Software Security FAQ for more details.

 Small computers that are part of a larger system, device, or equipment are known as an embedded system.
 This consists of both hardware and software and serves to operate the device or equipment and allow the user to interact with it.
 They usually just have one or a few things that they can complete.
 Embedded systems include the following:

 - Systems for central heating, air conditioning and heat pumps

 - GPS navigation systems

 - SCADA systems are used in industry and utility management.

-Depending on the purpose of the embedded system, they use input devices like as sensors and switches to produce output, such as sounding warning buzzers and turning on lights.
-This is a function of most Scada systems, and Scada cyber security products such as cryptlib address security issues
+Depending on the purpose of the embedded system, they use input devices like sensors and switches to produce output, such as sounding warning buzzers and turning on lights.
+This is a function of most Scada systems, and Scada cyber security products such as cryptlib address security issues.

 Embedded devices are typically not programmable by the user; instead, the manufacturer does the programming ahead of time.
 However, upgrading the software on an embedded device is frequently possible.